casey-bell/my-tourism-stuff/README.md

 - **Documentation**: Update README and docstrings when adding features
 - **Modular design**: Keep functions focused and reusable

-### Areas for Contribution

-- Adding new data sources or datasets
-- Improving data validation logic
-- Adding new analytical notebooks
-- Enhancing visualisations
-- Improving documentation
-- Adding more comprehensive tests
-- Performance optimisations

 ## Acknowledgments

 - **Office for National Statistics (ONS)** for providing open access to UK tourism data
-- **Python community** for the excellent data science ecosystem
+- **Python community** for the excellent data science ecosystem Special thanks to:
-- **Contributors** who have helped improve this project Special thanks to:
 - The pandas development team for their powerful data manipulation library
 - The pytest team for the comprehensive testing framework